 Hi, My name is Maja (Maya), and I am a lifelong learner pursuing excellence.
 I am passionate about Lean leadership and Six Sigma techniques & tools that help me drive excellence and deliver value to employees, clients and organisations.
 I enjoy helping, empowering and inspiring people to achieve beyond what they believe possible, and I thrive in dynamic and collaborative environments where the status quo is continuously challenged.
-I furthermore enjoy solving complex challenges and removing sources of waste by constantly exploring and implementing win-win solutions, tools and practices.
-I have more than twenty years of experience in dynamic and customer-focused environments across different industries and geographical regions (AMER, EMEA, LATAM, APAC, JAPA).
-Maya Angelou's quote best represents my motto and the advice I often offer: "Do the best you can until you know better.
-Then when you know better, do better."
-As an endlessly curious lifelong learner and CI enthusiast, I continually look for ways to improve.
-Hence, I often read academic research papers, books and articles, facilitate pro-bono mentoring sessions, and participate in courses, workshops, and webinars to broaden my knowledge and skills.
+I enjoy solving complex challenges and implementing win-win solutions, tools and practices.
+I have over twenty years of experience in dynamic and customer-focused environments across various industries and geographical regions.
+As an endlessly curious lifelong learner and continuous improvement enthusiast, I continually look for ways to improve and broaden my knowledge and skills.

 My Mentoring Topics